massimocaprinali/cloud-foundry-public/getting-started.md

 After creating your app, connect to a database with your app.
 You can store and retrieve the app data by using a database query language.
 In this scenario, you decide to use the {{site.data.keyword.cloudant}} service that is provided by {{site.data.keyword.cloud_notm}}.

-To use services within the application, create a service instance and bind your application to the service instance by doing the following steps:
+To use {{site.data.keyword.cloud_notm}} with your Cloud Foundry app, create a service instance and bind your app to the service instance:

   1. In the {{site.data.keyword.cloud_notm}} catalog, select the {{site.data.keyword.cloudant}} service.
 Add a unique name for your {{site.data.keyword.cloudant}} service and click **Create**.
 In the Cloudant Manage panel, launch the service by clicking **Launch**.
   2. Click **Connections**.
 Then, click **Create connection**.
   3. Click **Connect** next to your app.
   4. The Restage App window is displayed.
 Click **Restage**.

 Now your app is bound to the {{site.data.keyword.cloudant}} service.
-The <VCAP_SERVICES> environment variable contains the data that is required for the application to communicate with the service instance.
+The <VCAP_SERVICES> environment variable contains the data that is required for the app to communicate with the service instance.
-Because {{site.data.keyword.cloud_notm}} hosts several applications on the same virtual machine, multiple applications cannot use the same HTTP port number to receive incoming requests.
-To avoid conflicts, each application is given a unique port number.
+Because {{site.data.keyword.cloud_notm}} hosts several apps on the same virtual machine, multiple apps cannot use the same HTTP port number to receive incoming requests.
+To avoid conflicts, each app is given a unique port number.
 This port number is available in the <VCAP_APP_PORT> variable.

 Follow these steps to see the list of <VCAP_SERVICES> values associated with your app in the console.